betterscientificsoftware/bssw.io/Articles/ContainersForResearchSoftware.md

 (the `-ti` option means "connect a terminal in interactive mode").
 Running this command will give you a root terminal in an ubuntu distribution, and you can do whatever you like with it.
 Other distributions are available, e.g. `docker run -ti centos`.
 It is also possible to specify a revision, e.g. `docker run -ti ubuntu:16.04`.

+### Managing docker

+Docker is a complex package, in itself.
+There is a lot of online documentation to read through, but here we will review a few basics.
+It is important to distinguish between "images", which are a snapshot of a filesystem and settings, and "containers" which are the running instances.
+The following commands are useful to remember:

+- `docker run -ti image` - run a container from the named image.
+The image may be locally cached, but if not, docker will try to find it in an online registry.
+Note that the container will *not be deleted* when you exit it.
+- `docker ps` - lists all running containers.
+- `docker ps -a` - lists all containers, including "stopped" ones.
+- `docker images` - lists all locally cached images.
+- `docker rm` and `docker rmi` - remove containers and images respectively.
+- `docker commit` - convert a container to an image, i.e. take a snapshot.

+It will take some time experimenting with docker to fully get a feel for how it works.
+One thing to bear in mind is that each container that is created takes up some disk space, so it is important to run `docker ps -a` and `docker rm` from time to time (another option is to use `docker run --rm` which automatically deletes containers when you exit).

+### Installing your stack in a container

+Interactive docker can be quite handy to try out different OS environments, but in order to build a software stack, we would like to be able to write a script to describe the setup.
+This is possible using a `Dockerfile`.

 <!---